Contact homology and virtual fundamental cycles: Gluing

-\newlength\arrowwidthawesome \settowidth{\arrowwidthawesome}{$\nrightarrow$} Note that we now put weights over the nodal ends, whereas earlier we defined the linearized operator \eqref{totallinearizedthickened} on Sobolev spaces without weights near the nodes.
-It is therefore crucial to observe that adding weights does not change the kernel or cokernel of the linearized operator.
-To verify that this indeed is the case, argue as follows (assuming $k\geq 2$ and admissible $\delta>0$).
-Let us temporarily use $W^{k,2,\delta,\delta}$ to denote the Sobolev spaces defined above (namely with weights in both the Reeb and nodal ends) and $W^{k,2,\delta}$ to denote the Sobolev spaces from Definition \ref{sobolevspaces} with weights only in the Reeb ends; thus there are dense inclusions $W^{k,2,\delta}\hookrightarrow W^{k,2,\delta,\delta}$.
+We now provide the promised comparison of linearized operators defined using the weighted Sobolev norms above (with weights near the nodes) and using the weighted Sobolev norms from \S\ref{linearizedopsec} (without weights near the nodes).
+That is, we argue that both linearized operators are Fredholm, with the same kernel and cokernel.
+Let us temporarily write $W^{k,2,\delta,\delta}$ for the weighted Sobolev spaces defined above and $W^{k,2,\delta}$ for the weighted Sobolev spaces from \S\ref{linearizedopsec}.
+We suppose that $k$ is large enough so that the linearized operators are defined (see Definitions \ref{linearizedbasicdef} and \ref{linopthickened}).
+We have already seen in Proposition \ref{linearizedfredholm} that the linearized operator acting on $W^{k,2,\delta}$ is Fredholm for such $\delta$.
+The same argument applies to the linearized operator acting on $W^{k,2,\delta,\delta}$, using the fact that $\delta\in(0,1)$ is not an eigenvalue of the asymptotic operators at the nodes (all of which have spectrum $\ZZ$).
+There are inclusions $W^{k,2,\delta}\subseteq W^{k,2,\delta,\delta}$ (since $\delta<1$) which are dense by Lemma \ref{smoothweighteddense}.
+We get induced maps from the kernel and cokernel of the linearized operator acting on $W^{k,2,\delta}$ to those of the operator acting on $W^{k,2,\delta,\delta}$.
 The map on kernels is obviously injective, and the map on cokernels is obviously surjective.
 To show surjectivity on kernels and injectivity on cokernels, it suffices to show that if $D\xi=\eta$ with $\xi\in W^{k,2,\delta,\delta}$ and $\eta\in W^{k-1,2,\delta}$, then $\xi\in W^{k,2,\delta}$.
-Now as distributions, we have $D\xi=\eta+\epsilon$, for some distribution $\epsilon$ supported over the inverse images of the nodes $\tilde N_v\subseteq\tilde C_v$.
-By elliptic regularity, it suffices to show that $\epsilon=0$.
-But now for any smooth test function $\varphi$ supported over a small neighborhood of $\tilde N_v$, we have:
+Now as distributions, we have $D\xi=\eta+\varepsilon$, for some distribution $\varepsilon$ supported over the inverse images of the nodes $\tilde N_v\subseteq\tilde C_v$.
+By elliptic regularity, it suffices to show that $\varepsilon=0$.
+But now for any smooth test function $\varphi$ supported over a small neighborhood of $\tilde N_v$, we have